blindnet-io/product-management/refs/schemas/prif/RFC-prif.md

 `TRANSPARENCY` includes `TRANSPARENCY.WHERE`.
 When `TRANSPARENCY` is demanded, Systems MUST interpret the demand as if all the subcategories of `TRANSPARENCY` were demanded.

-> **Note**
->
-> To be compliant with GDPR.{13,14,15} and use this schema, the Systems MUST ensure to include the following information in their Privacy Policy:
-> - the existence of the right to request from the controller access to and rectification or erasure of personal data or restriction of processing concerning the data subject or to object to processing as well as the right to data portability
-> - where the processing is based on point (a) of Article 6(1) or point (a) of Article 9(2), the existence of the right to withdraw consent at any time, without affecting the lawfulness of processing based on consent before its withdrawal
-> - the right to lodge a complaint with a supervisory authority;
-> - whether the provision of personal data is a statutory or contractual requirement, or a requirement necessary to enter into a contract, as well as whether the data subject is obliged to provide the personal data and of the possible consequences of failure to provide such data
-> - the existence of automated decision-making, including profiling, referred to in Article 22(1) and (4) and, at least in those cases, meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject.
-> - Where personal data are transferred to a third country or to an international organisation, the data subject shall have the right to be informed of the appropriate safeguards pursuant to Article 46 relating to the transfer.

 ##### Demand Restrictions

 The `action` that the Data Subject requests with a particular Demand MUST be interpreted in the context of restrictions.